Closing Date: October 17, 2021 - 9:59 p.m.

-The Library Associate performs skilled paraprofessional library support services and will have a focus on Digital Literacy and Adult Programming at the Sultan community library to contribute to the Library District's effective operation, providing library services, spaces, and resources that are representative of diverse cultures and perspectives, intentionally inclusive, and accessible to everyone.
-This position may include morning, afternoon, evening, and weekend hours including Sundays.
-Successful candidate may be required to adapt to future schedule and location changes depending on library needs.
+The Library Associate performs skilled paraprofessional library support services at the Brier community library to contribute to the Library District's effective operation, providing library services, spaces, and resources that are representative of diverse cultures and perspectives, intentionally inclusive, and accessible to everyone.
+This position will have a focus on Children's Services and work a Tuesday through Saturday schedule.

 Functions listed are intended only as illustrations of the various types of work performed.
 The omission of specific duties does not exclude them from the position if the work is similar, related or a logical assignment to the position.
 Reasonable accommodation may be made to enable individuals with disabilities to perform the essential functions of this job.